 An individual’s creed, or religious identity, is a highly personal part of their life.
 In a diverse society, it is important that employers and employees alike respect each other’s religious or non-religious status, in order to avoid the formation of a hostile or discriminatory work environment.
 However, not all employers operate in such a manner and expose themselves to legal liability.
-As with other enumerated grounds, human rights legislation (the Ontario Human Rights Code for provincially-regulated employees and the Canada Human Rights Act for federally- regulated employees) takes discrimination on this basis very seriously, and Tribunals and courts alike have awarded significant damages against employers whom have discriminated against or based their decision to terminate employees on this basis.
+As with other enumerated grounds, human rights legislation (the Ontario Human Rights Code for provincially-regulated employees and the Canada Human Rights Act for federally- regulated employees) takes discrimination on this basis very seriously, and Tribunals and courts alike have awarded significant damages against employers who have discriminated against or based their decision to terminate employees on this basis.

 Defining Discrimination on the Basis of “Creed”

 Not all allegations of discrimination on the basis of religion will succeed before the Tribunals and courts.
 In accordance with the decision in Alberta v.
 Hutterian Brethren of Wilson Colony 2 S.C.R.
-567, for a claimant to succeed on a claim of religious discrimination, the behavior in question must not be trivial and insubstantial, meaning that the discriminatory behavior must pose a threat to an individual’s religious beliefs or conduct.
+567, for a claimant to succeed on a claim of religious discrimination, the behaviour in question must not be trivial and insubstantial, meaning that the discriminatory behaviour must pose a threat to an individual’s religious beliefs or conduct.

 Damage Awards: High End